murex/mikado-testbuilders-kata/workshop/references/Test Data Builders.md

 ### Test Constants
 Another approach that can help reduce duplication in the tests is by using Tests Constants.
-Those constants can be initialed:
+Those constants can be initialized:
 1. using the Test Data Builder or calling constructor directly
 1. in a separate class or the Test Class it self.